Desert Rose (Adenium obesum) is a tropical plant native to Eastern Africa and thrives in humid climates.

 The best way to prevent root rot in Desert Rose and all plants is to avoid overwatering.
-Instead, employ the soak and dry watering method to water thoroughly and let the soil moisture almost completely dry before watering again.
+Instead, use the soak and dry watering method to water thoroughly and let the excess moisture completely dry before watering again.

-Additionally, occasional use of a fungicidal treatment in the water can help prevent the growth of fungus in the plants’ soil.
-Use commercial chemical fungicides or natural alternatives. [source]
+Additionally, occasional use of a fungicidal treatment in the water can help prevent fungus growth in the plants’ soil.
+Use commercial chemical fungicides or natural alternatives.

 How Do You Treat Desert Rose for Root Rot?

 If the rotted part of the root is quite small, you can use a very sharp, sterile implement to cut it away.

 Be sure not to leave any rotted flesh after removing the rotted part.
 Spray the root with hydrogen peroxide, allow it to dry, and then dust the cut surface with cinnamon powder to prevent further fungus and bacteria growth.

 If the rotted part is quite large, boldly cut away a large section of the plant’s roots.
 Leaving any rot at all will only lead to problems.